 • Hot Lake Springs is a historic hotel on the shore of one of the largest hot springs in the world

-The hot water at Hot Lake Springs is sourced from an artesian well that produces nearly 3 million gallons of 200°F geothermal water per day.
+The hot water at Hot Lake Springs is sourced from an artesian well that produces nearly 3 million gallons of 200°F geothermal water daily.
 This water is mixed with cold water before being pumped into the hot tubs.
 Free from any unpleasant smell or taste, the mineral water is safe to drink and is available throughout the hotel.

 Overnight guests can enjoy unlimited bathing access 24 hours a day.
 Additionally, day-use options are available with soaking pass reservations, which can be made through the Lodge at Hot Lake Springs website.